Webpage created: April 29, 2018

 A footbridge between the Arrival and Departure Platforms was erected in 1907, the cost of which was £183.
 In 1908 the Great Western Railway took over the 50 local delivery horses and their stables near Plymouth Station that had previously been operated by their carting agents.

 In 1922 over £3,000 was spent on improving the goods office accommodation.
 During 1928 the Station was fully track-circuited.
+On and as from Monday April 1st 1929 the Great Western Railway Company took over the former Royal Mail Parcels' Office in the Station forecourt and established the Railway's own central Parcel's Office.
+It would appear that from that date parcels were no longer accepted at or delivered from Plymouth Station.
+Milk and fish traffic was dealt with as before.
 By 1929 North Road Plymouth Station had become the Town's principle railway station and it is said that the last train to reverse at Millbay was an overnight Penzance to London Paddington express.

 Millbay Goods Shed pictured